In more detail – ICO guidance

 ☐ We understand that there is a particular emphasis on using clear and plain language if we are disclosing information to a child.

 ☐ We understand what we need to consider if a request includes information about others.

 ☐ We are able to deliver the information securely to an individual, and in the correct format.

 - What is the right of access?

-- How do we recognise a request?
+- How do we recognise a subject access request (SAR)?